Notify me when back in stock

 - Bicycles which have not been well-maintained

-For any damages which is guaranteed by Polygon as the first condition above, Polygon will repair or replace damaged frame / fork / component with the one of the same brand or similar.
+For any damages which is guaranteed by the brand as the first condition above, the brand will repair or replace damaged frame / fork / component with the one of the same brand or similar.

-Warranty is valid for all Polygon bicycles to the original owner only, by showing the purchase invoice.
+Warranty is valid for all Polygon and Marin bicycles to the original owner only, by showing the purchase invoice.